OUR WORK IN THE PHILIPPINES

 Women’s Empowerment for Leadership in Development and Peace in the Bangsamoro

 This three year project (2017-2020) is supported by the Australian Government as part of the Australian Partnerships for Peace Program.
 It aims to support women leaders from diverse social groups to engage in the Bangsamoro Peace Process in central Mindanao.
 The peace process is to address and resolve the long-standing conflict.
-Oxfam Australia and partners are working with marginalised groups, including women, to increase their participation in the process and ensure greater representation.
+Oxfam Australia through implementing partners are working with marginalised groups, including women, to increase their participation in the peace process and ensure greater representation.

 Inclusive and Affordable Financial Services in the Philippines (I-AFFORD)